zz2liu/RnaSeq-HpcPipelines/README.md

 # RnaSeq-HpcPipelines
 RNA-Seq Pipelines live on Yale HPC **clusters**.
-## 1. Prepare the unix terminal on client side (your laptop/desktop)
+## 1. Prepare the unix terminal on your laptop/desktop
 ### for Windows users
-- download and install [babun](http://babun.github.io/).
+- download and install [babun](http://babun.github.io/), a free cygwin based linux emulator on windows.
 Run the install.bat file, it will take a while.
 - run babun.bat and you are at the terminal!
 Then type the following lines (each line is a bash command, # is for comment):
     ```sh
     babun update